Gifts in Wills (legacy giving)

 If a supporter is showing an interest in gifts in Wills, you could mention some of our key messages:

-• A third of our voluntary income comes from gifts in Wills.
+- A third of our voluntary income comes from gifts in Wills.
+This lets people know that legacies are a very common way of supporting our charity.

-• Just a small percentage share could make a huge difference.
+- Even a small percentage share of a person’s estate could make a huge difference.

-Don’t worry, we don’t expect you to be an expert!
-If the conversation is starting to go beyond these messages, please email our Legacy team at [email protected] and they’ll be happy to take over.
+We don’t expect you to be an expert.
+If the conversation is starting to go beyond these messages, please email our Legacy team at [email protected].
+They’ll be happy to support.

 Legacy administration

-Legacy administration can be quite complicated and there are many regulations that charities must comply with, this includes issuing formal receipts.
-The Legacy team has the necessary skills and qualifications to deal with legacies left to SSAFA; this includes gifts left directly to branches.
+Legacy administration can be complicated.
+There are many regulations and processes that charities must comply with.
+The Legacy team has the necessary experience and qualifications to deal with legacies left to SSAFA, including gifts left directly to branches.

 Gifts in Wills resources